garfix/nligems/doc/features/semantic analysis.md

 # Semantic Analysis

-Semantic Analysis maps words to semantic elements.
-These elements are integrated into a semantic structure by a process of composition.
+Semantic Analysis maps words and word structures to semantic structures through a process of semantic composition.
 Semantic structures differ from syntactic structures in that they are language independent.

+In forming a semantic structure (logical form), a system may first create some intermediate representations (called quasi logical forms).

 Different types of phrases need to be handled differently in the analysis and composition process.

+This process uses language dependent composition rules.

 ## Determiners: Quantifier Scoping